What is realism

 In the online gallery Struchaieva Art you can order a painting in the style of realism.
 The site contains works by the Ukrainian artist, Alla Struchaieva, painted with oil.
 You can choose a landscape with steep mountain slopes for your study or a stylish portrait for a southern-style living room.

 Please note, when you buy a painting, you can get all the legal rights for the artwork.
-Also, if the price of the original painting does not suit you, you can purchase a print of the artwork you like, having previously decided the appropriate size and material.
+Also, if the price of the original painting does not suit you, you can purchase a print of the artwork you like.
 The gallery manager will be happy to answer all your questions and help you choose a painting.